sharmaeklavya2/blog-source/content/posts/generalizing-segment-trees.md

 **KADANE**:

 You are given an array $a$ of $n$ integers, indexed from 0 to $n-1$.
-The query function $f$ is the largest contiguous subarray sum.
+The query function $f$ is the largest contiguous subarray sum (i.e., find a contiguous subarray of the input such that the sum of the numbers in the subarray is maximum, and then return that maximum sum).
 You will be asked to perform $q$ operations.
 Each operation will be one of the following:

 * given integers $l$ and $r$, output $f(a[l..r])$.
 * given integers $l$, $r$ and $y$, replace $a[i]$ by $y$ for all $l \le i \le r$.

-This problem is left as an exercise.
-You must come up with a suitable monoid for representing segment tree values and a suitable node update function.
+The problem of coming up with a suitable monoid and a suitable node update function family is left as an exercise.

 <div class="collapsible">
     <label for="checkbox0" class="collapsor-lbl"> Minor hint </label>